lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 draft = true
 slug = ""
 tags = []
-title = "My Journey So Far"
+title = "My journey so far"

 +++
 This is a recounting of my journey so far.
-My journey is my own and was always under my own control.
-I'm not sure if it's fair to say that it's a digital nomad's journey, or an entrepreneur's.
+I'm not sure if it's fair to say that it's a digital nomad's journey, or an entrepreneur's, but it is my own journey.
 Every part of my travel was a different phase of my life.
-It is an ongoing journey and I hope it never ends :)
+It is ongoing and I hope it never ends.

 # 2012